 Ensure flyaways get trimmed regularly.
-Wash your beard well three times a week with a beard conditioner shampoo.
+Wash your beard well three times a week with a beard wash.
 Oil it and brush it regularly.
-And give it some deliberate shape with a great beard balm.
+And don't forget to give it some deliberate shape with a great beard balm.

 Modern workplaces are having to adapt to different attitudes about gender and gender roles.
 Therefore, considering a beard is a way of identifying clearly as a man, it may not be cool for work to frown on your free expression of gender.
 Beards are natural and won’t go away.

 Now, we’re not recommending you pick a big fight and use the beard issue as a hill to die on.
 Belligerence and conflict are not essential.
 Dialogue that encourages listening and respect is the better way to go.
 You’ll catch more flies with honey…

 Do your research before the interview.
 Ask the person scheduling the interview about beards in the workplace.
 And check the place out if you can, just to take in the general standards of the place and the look of employees.
 If you can’t visit in person, check it out through social media, including LinkedIn.

 Our advice on a business beard is this…

 At the very least, The Rugged Bros will always support your beard, dude.
 Mad respect to you, bro!
 Beard on!